guidoism/adulting/README.md

   designed to kill wasps.
 Weird.
 And it's super satisfying to spray mosquitos while they are flying with a fine mist.
 They just go plop down to the ground upon contact.
-- Put dish soap in a cheap squeeze bottle (you can get them from restaurant supply stores)
-- Restaurant supply stores exist.
-They sell high quality kitch stuff much cheaper than normal retail.
-Find one that allows the public to shop there (some require you own a business)
 - If some of your electricity is out but not all then you'd probably tripped a breaker.
 There's a panel that allows you reset the breaker.
 Turn it off then on again.
 If it trips again then there's